acos-server/acos-server/doc/development.md

 As the protocol communicates with the browser, content type should not send any data although the variable `res` is available.

+The parameter `responseObj` contains an object with two keys `protocol` and `content`.
+Content type can add any data to `responseObj.content` to be sent back to the browser.
+Both the content type and the content share the same key `content`.

+The `cb` function must be called as shown in the example after the event is processed.

 ### `register`